AWaselnuk/new-centre-ca/README.md

 1. Update Git with `git add . && git commit -am 'Moved post to posts folder'`
 1. Update the remote GIt repository with `git push origin master`.
 1. The post should be live in under a minute.

+## Peer reviewed articles

+Using Github, we can leverage sophisticated tools for reviewing articles or website content as a team.
+Once we get more comfortable with the basic publishing workflow, we can write up docs for how to do reviews on Github.